tgirke/rcf/rates.md

     * Nodes are administered under a priority queueing system that gives users from owner lab priority and also increases that labs CPU quota (see above) by the number of owned CPU cores.
     * Owned computer nodes are an attractive solution for labs requiring 24/7 access to hundreds of CPU cores with no or only minor waiting times in queue.

+* Software install

+* Registered users can email software install requests to ticket system @ [support@biocluster.ucr.edu](mailto:support@biocluster.ucr.edu).
+Install requests are addressed in the order received.
+Simple installs are addressed within 1 to a few days.
+Complex install may take longer.

 ## Startup packages for new PIs

 Standard startup packages in the amount of $30K (N=1), $45K (N=2), $60K (N=3) and so on are available.
 Note: N refers to the number of HPC nodes below.
 Cost can be covered by initial complement of new PIs.